NTFE: A Translation with First-Century Eyes

 NTFE: "Follow me!" said Jesus.
 "I'll make you fish for people!"

-Complementarian readers prefer translations like the English Standard Version (ESV) that render Matthew 4:19 as "Follow me, and I will make you fishers of men."
-However, in a footnote, the ESV translators admit, "The Greek word anthrōpoi refers here to both men and women."
-For this reason, I use Matthew 4:19 as a "litmus test" to see if a translation includes this complementarian bias.
-Jesus told his apostles to evangelize both men and women, hence the noun anthrōpos (G444), meaning "humankind."
-We may find this Greek root in our English term "anthropology," the study of humanity.
+Complementarian readers often favor translations such as the English Standard Version, which renders Matthew 4:19 as, "Follow me, and I will make you fishers of men."
+However, the English Standard Version's own footnote acknowledges, "The Greek word anthrōpoi refers here to both men and women."
+For this reason, I treat Matthew 4:19 as a "litmus test" for identifying complementarian bias in translation.
+Jesus called his apostles to reach all people—both men and women—reflected in the noun anthrōpos (G444), meaning "human being" or "humankind."
+The same Greek root appears in the English word anthropology, the study of humanity.

-Conversely, if Jesus only wanted his apostles to be "fishers of men," Matthew would have used the noun andros (G435).
-We see the Greek root andros in the masculine name "Andrew" and the word "android."
-However, Wright slightly changes the literal Greek wording for the NTFE by shifting the focus from the noun "fishers" to the action of "fishing."
-Most likely, he decided to de-emphasize the traditional masculine wording standard to Western translation further.
-Wright would probably argue that he is using his "first-century eyes" to preserve the dynamic theme of evangelism rather than the literal focus on the apostles.
+Conversely, if Jesus had meant to call only men as his disciples, Matthew would have used the noun andros (G435).
+This root appears in the name "Andrew" and in the word "android."
+In the NTFE, however, Wright slightly adjusts the literal Greek phrasing by shifting the emphasis from the noun fishers to the verb fishing.
+He likely does this to move away from the traditionally masculine wording found in many Western translations.
+Viewed through his own "first-century eyes," this choice seems intended to preserve the passage's dynamic theme of evangelism rather than its grammatical detail.

 Matthew 8:20